-And they are the students you always remember.
-They are one of the key reasons we walk into our classrooms each and every day*.
+These students are also the ones you always remember.
+The key reasons we walk into our classrooms each and every day*.

 If you get a kid that believes they can learn, should learn and want to learn…behaviour management normally isn’t a problem.
 (Though, let’s be honest, some days things just go unexplainably crazy).

 Great schools are focused on supporting students to have as many opportunities as possible.
-Great schools believe in helping every student better understand themselves while assisting them to reach out and touch their potential.
+Great schools and teachers believe in helping every student better understand themselves now, while also assisting them to see their potential.

-In order to achieve this lofty expectation, establishing strong, positive relationships with students is crucial.
+In order for students to reach their potential, establishing strong, positive relationships is critical.

-(Or should I say the relationship they had with someone else precede them)
+Start by not letting a student’s reputation preceded them.
+Or, should I say the relationship they had with someone else precede them.

 Not all the time, just during certain classes.

-You remember the ones.
-Those classrooms where you have no idea what is going on.
+Those classes where you have no idea what is going on.
 Or your role is to sit at your desk and be lectured at.
 Or the classes raining with worksheets (which if you finished early you got…another worksheet).